Is RAND an acronym?

-RAND began in 1946 as a research project (Project Rand) backed by a single client, the U.S. Army Air Forces.
-The project was developed at Douglas Aircraft in Santa Monica, California.
-In 1948, with Ford Foundation support, RAND became an independent, nonprofit research institution committed to exploring the most complex and consequential problems facing our society.
+RAND began in 1946 as a research project (Project RAND) backed by a single client, the U.S. Army Air Forces.
+The project was developed at the Douglas Aircraft Company in Santa Monica, California.
+In 1948, with Ford Foundation support, RAND became an independent, nonprofit research organization committed to exploring the most complex and consequential problems facing our society.

 What is a think tank?

-It is generally acknowledged that the term "think tank" was first applied to the RAND Corporation in the 1960s.
-Back then, a think tank was a research institute that came up with new ideas that could influence public policy.
+It is generally acknowledged that the term “think tank” was first applied to RAND in the 1960s.
+At the time, a think tank was a research institute that came up with new ideas that could influence public policy.

 What is an FFRDC?

 Federally funded research and development centers (FFRDCs) are independent entities that assist the United States government with scientific research, analysis, and development.
 FFRDCs address critical, long-term problems of considerable complexity; provide immediate, short-term assistance for urgent, high-priority issues; analyze technical questions with a high degree of objectivity; and provide creative and cost-effective solutions to government problems.
 Working in the public interest, FFRDCs operate as long-term strategic partners with their sponsoring government agencies.